Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/tactical-design.md

 This article begins our exploration of the different ways to model and implement business logic code.

-- Transaction script
+- ### Transaction Script

+  This pattern organizes the system’s operations as simple, straightforward procedural scripts.
+  The procedures ensure that each operation is transactional (either it succeeds or it fails).
+  The transaction script pattern lends itself to supporting subdomains, with business logic resembling simple, ETL-like operations.

-- Active record
+- ### Active Record

+- ### Domain Model Pattern

-- domain model pattern : DDD’s way of implementing complex business logic
+  DDD’s way of implementing complex business logic

+- ### Events

-- Events: you will learn to expand the domain model pattern by modeling the dimension of time.
+  You will learn to expand the domain model pattern by modeling the dimension of time.

 ## References